Skip to content

 Practically, when line item product data includes accurate classifications it allows space planners to identify when a product is not merchandised appropriately.

-When this is not the case, the space planning processes can be extremely labour intensive and subject to additional human error.
+When this is not the case, the space planning processes can be extremely labor intensive and subject to additional human error.

 Conclusion

-With the retail market as competitive as it is, it is critical for retailers and suppliers to use every advantage and leverage they have.
+With the retail market as competitive as it is, retailers and suppliers must use every advantage and leverage they have.
 Consumer decision trees should be one of them.

 Looking for information or need help?
-You can book a custom consultation with a DotActiv expert here or visit our online store here.
+You can book a demo with a DotActiv expert here or visit our online store here.

 avatar